Balanced Scorecard: Achieving The Right KPI Scores For Your Business

 - Percentage Of Product Defects

-Select the most important KPIs.
+Select the most important sets of KPI data

 You want to focus only on key performance indicators, not every performance indicator.
 Although your business, in general, will likely be monitoring a wide array of KPIs, each individual department should have its own balanced scoreboard with specific goals and metrics.
 One department might even have several scoreboards, each with a different objective and set of KPIs.